Brighton United F.C.: History

 Maurice Parry played for Brighton United in the 1899–1900 season, before having a long career with Liverpool and making 16 appearances for Wales.

 Brighton were moderately successful in their first season in the Southern League finishing in tenth place (out of 13), but they had over-reached themselves financially and were forced to release McLeod and several other players before the end of the season.
 They started the 1899–1900 season but resigned in March 1900 with four games left to play, with their record then being expunged.

+Colours

+The club's colours were green and white, originally as green shirts and white shorts, and later as stripes.

+Ground

+The club played at the County Cricket Ground, Hove.